Shredrox/2D-Planetary-System-Simulation/README.md

 # Features:

 ## 🌌 Creating custom solar systems
 The user can create custom solar systems with custom planets by entering the planets' data and choosing an image to visualize the planet.
+The maximum number of planets in a system is 8.

 <p align="center">
   Creating new system
 </p>